loulafripouille/express-form-handler/README.md

 # Changelog

 ## v2.0.0-alpha.x

+Rewrite the module in order to have a more flexible way to personalized its behaviors with:
+  - model strategies
+  - formats/rules strategies.

-- Rewrite the module in order to have a more flexible way to personalized its behavior with model strategies and formats / rules strategies.
-That means, if something is missing for you, you can create a new strategy to create a new format, or a new rule or even a new model handler. juste herit your object with the corresponding strategy object which are exposed at the entry point of the module.
+That means, if something is missing for you in this package, you can create a new model strategy or create a new field format or rule. juste inherit your object with the corresponding strategy object which are exposed at the entry point of the module.

 ## v1.2.x